 Snuneymuxw Hulit Lelum – Health Centre

-Health Center Front Desk: 250-740-2337
+Health Centre Front Desk: 250-740-2337

-Health Center Doctor’s Appointment Line: 250-740-2345
+Health Centre Doctor’s Appointment Line: 250-740-2345

-Health Center Confidential FAX: 250-740-2360
+Health Centre Confidential FAX: 250-740-2360

 The Snuneymuxw Health Department supports adults, elders, children, and families who live on and off reserve.

-Established in 1995, Snuneymuxw Hulit Lelum is an accredited Medical and Wellness Centre that helps restore wellness, culture, and connection within the Snuneymuxw community.
+Established in 1995, Snuneymuxw hulit lelum is an accredited Medical and Wellness Centre that helps restore wellness, culture, and connection within the Snuneymuxw community.
 Health currently provides preventative, reactive and medical advocacy services for SFN members.

 Our supports include: